Hello! Nice to meet you!

 I’ve always admired my mom’s ambition and determination and my dad’s ability to truly listen to others.
 How I work is influenced by these qualities: I aim to listen carefully and be deeply present enough to notice the “unheard music” of a piece, and be ambitious and determined in sharing messages I know are important.

 My professional training has been largely in ensemble/devised theatre, which has shaped my process as a director into one of collaboration, experimentation, and has cultivated a deep interest in new works.
+I am drawn to devised and collaborative creation for its ability to challenge cultural ideals of individualism and instead foster collective meaning-making.

 Reach out, I’d love to get to know you too :)